Cherum/Squares/README.md

 Squares
 =======

-A Dots inspired game for Tizen, created with HTML5 and the iio Engine.
+A Dots inspired game for Tizen, created with HTML5 and the iio Javascript Engine.

 ### Screenshot